valtronix/ValTronix-MCP39F501/README.md

 Written by ValTronix.
 MIT license, all text above must be included in any redistribution

-To download. click the DOWNLOAD ZIP button, rename the uncompressed folder *XXX*.
-Check that the *XXX* folder contains *XXX.cpp* and *XXX.h*
+To download. click the DOWNLOAD ZIP button, rename the uncompressed folder ValTronix-MCP39F501.
+Check that the ValTronix-MCP39F501 folder contains ValTronix-MCP39F501.cpp and ValTronix-MCP39F501.h.

-Place the *XXX* library folder your arduinosketchfolder/libraries/ folder.
+Place the ValTronix-MCP39F501 library folder your arduinosketchfolder/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.